Unlocking the secrets of the floral universe and biodiversity

 The resilience of succulents

-Fleshy tissues retain moisture for months, adapting seamlessly to arid interiors with minimal intervention.
+Fleshy tissues retain moisture for months, adapting these indoor plants to arid interiors with minimal intervention.

 The elegance of orchids